RafaelEstevam/printi-marvel/README.md

 This application does a integration with the <a href="https://developer.marvel.com/" target="_blank">Marvel Developer API</a> to get the characters, character's detail and your comics related.

+## Marvel API Tokens

+You need to create a public and private key to use the Marvel API.
+This tokens cam be create in <a href="https://developer.marvel.com/" target="_blank">Marvel Developer API</a>

 ## Architecture

 This project was published on <a href="https://www.netlify.com/" target="_blank" >Netlify Host</a>